 Current challenges of disposing of Eenee compostable nappies

 However, this service is a paid service; it is an opportunity for parents in the Brisbane region to dispose of their Eenee compostable nappies.
-(Let’s make it very clear to avoid miscommunication that this is for Enee compostable nappies endorsed by compost Australia only).
+(Let’s clarify to avoid miscommunication that this is for Enee compostable nappies endorsed by Compost Australia only).

 Did you hear of the brand Eenee before?

-Eenee has been very creative and innovative in its approach to creating a fully compostable nappy and jumped the queue of many other eco nappy brands that have been unsuccessful in launching a nappy 100% free of plastic and chemicals.
+Eenee has been very creative and innovative in creating a fully compostable nappy.
+It has jumped the queue of many other eco-nappy brands that have not launched a nappy 100% free of plastic and chemicals.

 When you think about the product we like to buy, a disposable nappy without any single-use plastic, we may have to realise that this is nearly impossible to make without any use of plastic.

-Or we have to start thinking different, out of the box, as Eenee did.
+Or do we have to start thinking differently, out of the box, as Eenee did?

 ‘To cut single-use plastic out of disposable nappies, we need to change our perspective on using disposable nappies’.
 That is precisely what Eenee did.‘

 A few eco nappies are doing well with their sustained effort.
 In addition, some brands have independent credentials, such as Muumi, Bambo Nature and Moltex and are great sustainable choices for an eco nappy.
 When purchasing in bulk, you can save yourself some $$.